zsarvas/CPSC-362-App/README.md

 # CPSC-362-App
-This application is a food-ordering service for a psot COVID19 world
+This application is a food-ordering service for a post COVID19 world